Having been on many safaris in Africa and never seeing a rhino it was time to change that with a visit to Lake Nakuru National Park.

 Lake Nakuru is a great place to get into the wild and see rhinos in Kenya and I recommend visiting.

-Information on Lake Nakuru
+Information For a Lake Nakuru National Park Safari

 Lake Nakuru can be reached easily in an hour or so from nearby Lake Naivasha and around 4 hours from Nairobi by bus, depending on how long the bus stops for.